 Once you consider all the potential risks—not to mention the costs—associated with getting a pedicure at the salon, you may be rethinking your current beauty routine.
-And that’s where I come in.
+And that’s where our special tips can come in handy.
 Just check out this quick and easy plan for scoring the perfect home pedicure—with special thanks to Yahoo!
 Lifestyle for the inspo.

 The Perfect Home Pedicure in Just 7 Steps

 If you’ve got some old color on your toes, use polish remover and cotton balls and gently rub it away.
 Stay away from products with acetone, as they can damage your nail.
 If you notice yellow spots on your nails once the polish is gone, trying rubbing the spots with cuticle oil.
 Or, better yet, leave the nails unpolished for a week or so to allow the nail to breathe and the staining to disappear on its own.